Your book has now published. Congratulations!

 Learn how to create your own page on Amazon's Author Central.

-Our dedicated global conference team ensures that we have presence worldwide at all the major conferences throughout the year.
+Our dedicated global conference team ensure we have a presence at over 500 major academic and professional conferences worldwide each year.